skit-ai/tech/_posts/2022-02-07-feature-disentanglement1.md

 ## Beta-TCVAE
 beta-TCVAE decomposes the KL divergence[10] term of the loss function of VAE into reconstruction loss, Index-code mutual information[8] between data and latent variable, Total Correlation[9] of z, and Dimension wise KL divergence[10] of $$z$$(respectively in the following formula).
 This helps to break the overall KL Divergence of $$z$$ into dimension-wise quantities, which will focus on each dimension of the latent code $$z$$.
 In this formulation, the beta hyperparameter is only on the Total Correlation term which is more important for disentanglement without affecting the reconstruction.
+So, Beta-TCVAE has better reconstruction ability than Beta-VAE with similar disentanglement property.

 $$
 \mathcal{L}_{\beta-\mathrm{TC}}:=\mathbb{E}_{q(z \mid n) p(n)}[\log p(n \mid z)]-\alpha I_{q}(z ; n)-\beta \operatorname{KL}\left(q(z) \| \prod_{j} q\left(z_{j}\right)\right)-\gamma \sum_{j} \operatorname{KL}\left(q\left(z_{j}\right) \| p\left(z_{j}\right)\right)